samsuh/2026-journal/README.md

 - Dinner with S at 630
 - Audio engineering at Uplift at 8

+Future task:
+- install rx3 drivers on laptop in case i ever wanna play on the rx3 at the venue https://support.alphatheta.com/en-US/articles/4413797173401

 ## 3/24/26 - Tuesday
 Schedule:
 - DONE ~~Eye appointment - 5:20pm~~